PowerShell/Community-Blog/Posts/2021/04/get-live-servers.md

 ---

 **Q:** As an administrator, I often have to do a lot of reporting on the servers in my domain.
-Is there a simple way to test the connection to every server in my domain or to hosts in a specific OU?
+Is there a simple way to test the connection to every server in my domain or every server or client host in a specific OU?

-**A:**  Of course you can do this with PowerShell, using the Active Directory cmdlets and `Test-Connection`, although it is not as simple as one might like.
+**A:**  Of course you can do this with PowerShell!
+You can use the Active Directory cmdlets and `Test-Connection`, although it is not as simple as one might like.

 ## Using the `ActiveDirectory` module